-A recent review compared a solid and liquid snack, and it found that those who ate a solid snack were 38 percent less likely to overeating at the next meal.
-(18)
+A recent review compared a solid and liquid snack, and it found that those who ate a solid snack were 38 percent less likely to overeat at the next meal.

-A second study in Hormone and Metabolic Research showed those participants who consumed semi-solid snacks were not as hungry and had a lower appetite and greater feeling of fullness than those who consumed a liquid snack.
-(19)
+A second study in Hormone and Metabolic Research showed those participants who consumed semi-solid snacks were not as hungry and had a lower appetite and greater feeling of fullness than those who drank a liquid snack.

-Because solids require more chewing, this allows more time for the signal you are full to reach the brain (see research from The American Journal of Clinical Nutrition).
+Because solids require more chewing, this allows more time for the signal that you are full to reach the brain (see research from The American Journal of Clinical Nutrition).

-Another opinion by scientists and as confirmed by an Iowa State University study is that when a person spends extra time chewing it allows the solid food to remain in touch with the taste buds for a longer period, thus promoting the feeling of being full.
-(21)
+Another opinion by scientists and as confirmed by an Iowa State University study is that when a person spends extra time chewing it allows the solid food to remain in touch with the taste buds for a more extended period, thus promoting the feeling of being full.

-This could be one reason why dieters who use liquid supplements, like Plexus Slim, don’t feel less hungry.
+This could be one reason why dieters who use liquid supplements don’t feel less hungry.

 Recent research has uncovered another benefit of ginger: it can suppress appetite.

-According to one study, when dieters dissolved two grams of ginger powder in hot water and used during breakfast participants didn’t feel as hungry after eating.
-(26)
+According to one study in Metabolism, when dieters dissolved two grams of ginger powder in hot water and used during breakfast, participants didn’t feel as hungry after eating.

 Unfortunately, this study was rather small.
 More research on humans is needed before any final answer can be reached.

-The Bottom Line: While ginger may have the ability to decrease feelings of hunger, something Phentermine can heop with, more research is necessary before we know for sure.
+The Bottom Line: While ginger may have the ability to decrease feelings of hunger, more research is needed.

 A recent review reported by the University Herald says that when you add fiber-rich foods such as beans, peas, chickpeas, and lentils to your meal, it can suppress appetite by approximately 31 percent compared to meals that are equivalent but do not have beans.
-(31)

 Whole grains that are rich in fiber can also be beneficial in reducing hunger and making you feel full, an article in The Close Relationship: Health and Nutrition claims.

-When you eat an additional 14 grams of fiber every day it can decrease your intake of calories by as much as 10 percent.
-Over a period of about four months, this could result in weight loss of 4.2 pounds.
-(33)
+According to WebMD, when you eat an additional 14 grams of fiber every day, it can decrease your intake of calories by as much as 10 percent.
+Over about four months, this could result in a weight loss of 4.2 pounds.

 The Bottom Line: People who consume a diet rich in fiber will not suffer from as much hunger.
 This means they will be able to reduce the calories they eat.
 A high fiber diet can also offer long-term health benefits.